RoDoCode/ImpactClarity/README.md

 If that does not register as secure when you visit it means the ssl certificate generated for the site may have expired.
 Use this link to visit the heroku direct url [here](https://impactclarity-158dbf752d6b.herokuapp.com/)
 <br><br>

+The sites payment system uses Stripe.
+The connection is set in test-mode so no real money is taken if you process a purchase.
+To remain extra safe it's recommended you use card details offered by Stripe for this purpose.
+Here is one set of details for a test card below, feel free to use this one.

+Card No: 4242 4242 4242 4242, expiry any future date, CVC is any 3 numbers, and if it requests a ZIP code use anything that fits the format, 90210 is an example code used during the testing of the site.

 ## Site Features :
 - Single Payment system (not subscription), using Stripe.
 Users can pay by card or using ApplePay or GooglePay.